Faculty Scholars

 3) Two supporting recommendation letters

-4) Presents recommendations to the Academic Council for approval
+4) Submits the selection of the winners to the Academic Council

 * If student is on financial aid, the amount awarded will reduce the loan and work-study parts of the regular financial aid package, with any excess given as a stipend to the extent permitted by Federal Law